 As it can prevent neck and back pain and minimizing wrinkles, the back position is the best sleep position.

-As there is nothing pushing on your face as it can help prevent wrinkles when you sleep on your back which keeps your neck, head, and spine in a neutral position.
+As there is nothing pushing on your face it can help prevent wrinkles when you sleep on your back which keeps your neck, head, and spine in a neutral position.

-If you sleep on your back, likelihood is, you’re snoring.
+If you sleep on your back, the likelihood is, you’re snoring.
 Benjamin Smarr, National Institutes of Health Postdoctoral Fellow at UC Berkeley and Reverie sleep board member says sleep position is essential.